amritx8/Data-Structures/README.md

-# This repository contains all the data structure.
+# This repository contains all the data structures.